bioidiap/bob.pipelines/doc/xarray.rst

 You may be already familiar with our sample concept.
 If not, please read more on :ref:`bob.pipelines.sample`.
-Now, to optimize our process, we will represent our samples in an :any:`xarray.Dataset` using :any:`dask.array.Array`’s:
+Now, to optimize our process, we will represent our samples in an :any:`xarray.Dataset` using :any:`dask.array.Array`'s:

 .. doctest::